 Filing a Workers’ Comp Claim in South Carolina

-If you are injured on the job in South Carolina, you have 90 days to report your accident to your employer or you risk losing your ability to receive compensation for your injuries.
+Suppose you are injured on the job in South Carolina.
+In that case, you have 90 days to report your accident to your employer, or you risk losing your ability to receive compensation for your injuries.

 Under the South Carolina Workers’ Compensation Act, almost every employer and employee should be covered by insurance, with a few exceptions.
 All covered employers are required to provide coverage for injured workers under this act.